ronaldbosma/protect-apim-with-oauth/demos/demo.md

    This request uses the OAuth 2.0 client credentials flow to authenticate with Entra ID.
 The client ID and client secret are included in the request body for authentication.
    The scope parameter, constructed from the `Application ID URI` of the API Management app registration (ending with `/.default`), specifies to Entra ID which resource the token should be retrieved for.

-   See the following diagram for an mapping betwwen the HTTP request and properties of the app registrations:
+   See the following diagram for a mapping between the HTTP request and the properties of the app registrations:

    ![HTTP Request Mapping](https://raw.githubusercontent.com/ronaldbosma/protect-apim-with-oauth/refs/heads/main/images/diagrams-http-request-mapping.png)

 1. Review the other three requests in the `tests.http` file.